It4lik/LDAPDockerRegistry/README.md

 This repo contains a DockerCompose file that will set up such an environment for you.

-Authentication is done thanks to a Slapd container. <return>
+Authentication is done thanks to a Slapd container.
-Proxy is provided by Nginx. <return>
+Proxy is provided by Nginx.
 And the official Registry image (v2) is used.

 ## Prerequisites